ktenman/weather-forecast/README.md

 6. Frontend receives and displays the weather forecast data to the user.
 7. Sync module periodically updates the database with the latest data from the Ilmateenistus API.

-This modular architecture allows for separation of concerns, scalability, and maintainability.
-Each component focuses on its specific responsibilities, making it easier to develop, test, and deploy the application.
-The use of caching and a dedicated sync module optimizes performance and ensures data freshness, providing a smooth user experience.
+This modular architecture is like a well-oiled machine, with each component playing a crucial role in delivering a seamless user experience.
+By separating concerns and promoting scalability and maintainability, our Weather Forecast application is built to withstand the test of time.
+The strategic use of caching and a dedicated sync module ensures optimal performance and data freshness, providing users with the most up-to-date weather information at their fingertips.

 ## Setup and Running Instructions